aussiebroadwan/tony/README.md

 ## How to Run

+To deploy your own instance of Tony, start by creating a Discord bot application.
+Detailed instructions are available in the [Discord Dev Doc].
-The first thing you will need to do is create a bot application on discord.
-This can be done by following the [Discord Dev Doc].
-Once you have made a bot, create or fetch you Bot Token and put it in a `.env` file.
+After setting up your bot, generate a Bot Token and save it in a `.env` file.

-> **Note:** There is an example `.env` file called `.env.example`, you can
+> **Note:** Use the provided .env.example as a template.
+Simply rename it to
->           rename this in your directory to `.env` and use that.
+>           `.env` and update its contents accordingly.

-Once you have setup your app, bot and added it into a discord server, then you are ready to run the program.
-Eventually there will be binaries avaliable but for now you can just compile it yourself.
-You will need `go` installed, if you don't then go to the [Go Install] docs.
-Once you have the `go` then you can run the following in the project directory:
+Once your bot is configured and added to a server, you're ready to compile and run the code.
+Although future releases might include precompiled binaries, you currently need to compile the bot manually.
+Ensure you have `go` installed by consulting the [Go Install] documentation.
+Then, execute the following commands within the project's root directory:

 ```bash
 # Build and Compile the program